tourism accreditation in australia

 - Wood heating with less than an hour's supply of wood provided

 - Tea, coffee or milk missing, or insufficient for more than one cup each

 - Towels that were small, old and hard

 - A complete lack of any guest-accessable firefighting equipment* (we only looked for it because the bush came right up under the verandah of this elevated chalet in the Margaret River area)

-- One 5-star major resort that only changes one sheet if guests only stay one night (staff instruction overheard)
+- A 5-star resort in the South West that only changes one sheet if guests only stay one night (staff instruction overheard)

-- One operator who had abandoned the SRA star rating scheme, only to be offered an extra half star to rejoin
+- A local operator who had abandoned the SRA star rating scheme, only to be offered an extra half star to rejoin

 It is safe to assume that most of these things would be unknown or not detected by anyone who didn't stay there.
 If you trust in stars, you really need an astrologer.